 The Size-Change-Termination Page summarizes my research on this method for program termination analysis.

 Following are short descriptions in English of courses that I teach or have taught.
-Students looking for administrative data will find them in the MTA website.
+Students looking for current information will find it in the MTA website.

 Here is an errata list for the first printing (2002).